nikn0laty/Simple-TCP-Bash-scanner/README.md

 Simple `fast` TCP-scanner in Bash

-Usually local scan time is 1-2 minutes
+Usually local scan time is 1-2 minutes for 65535 ports

 ## Usage example